Yefym707/Game/README.md

 - `E` – consume one supply to restore hunger.
 - `B` – spend two supplies to barricade the current tile, blocking zombies once.
 - `U` – disarm a trap on your tile, salvaging a supply.
+  - `N` – toss a noisy distraction to an adjacent tile, costing one supply.
   - `O` – scout an adjacent tile to reveal more of the map.
   - `C` – craft items (3 supplies → medkit, supply + fuel → molotov, 2 supplies → trap, 2 supplies → flashlight, 2 supplies → campfire).
 - `M` – throw a molotov to burn adjacent zombies.